 Faircamp has so far only been tested on Linux - architecturally there should be no blockers for running faircamp on other platforms though (e.g. BSD, maOS, Windows).

-Note that faircamp is still in early development and might do bad things - delete/overwrite existing files, create tons of files - if you run into unlucky circumstances.
-For the time being you're running faircamp completely at your own risk.
+Note that faircamp is still in alpha development and you're running it at your own risk.